 If learning how to trade wasn’t confusing enough, throw day trading taxes in the mix, and you’ve got a recipe for disaster if you’re not careful.
-Whether you’re trading full-time from the beach or trying to shore up some extra cash for a vacation, you’ve got a huge variety of tax implications to consider.
+Whether trading full-time from the beach or trying to shore up some extra cash for a vacation, you have many tax implications to consider.

-Below are some of the basics about day trading taxes that can help you optimize your trading and best navigate your mandatory payments to Uncle Sam.
+Below are some basics about day trading taxes that can help optimize your trading and best navigate your mandatory payments to Uncle Sam.

-- First things first, did you know that the IRS offers a number of tax benefits for day traders?
+First, did you know that the IRS offers many tax benefits for day traders?
 Who would have thought the government would be so giving; certainly not me.
 Keep reading to find out what those day trading tax benefits are.

-It’s sad but true; many day traders lose a lot of money because they don’t properly manage their risk.
-And if for whatever reason – over-trading, lack of a trading plan – you lost money day trading, you can get it back—sort of.
+It’s sad but true; traders often lose money because they don’t properly manage their risk.
+And if you lost money day trading for whatever reason – over-trading, lack of a trading plan – you can get it back—sort of.

-For those of you down on your luck, I have one word: Form 1040.
+I have one word for you down on your luck: Form 1040.
 Schedule D of IRS income tax form 1040 allows day traders to claim $3,000 in capital losses.

 How great is that?
-Granted, you must provide receipts, but that’s not hard since all our trade information’s electronically stored at our brokerage firm.
+Granted, you must provide receipts, but that’s not hard since all our trade information is electronically stored at our brokerage firm.

 Also, keep in mind the wash sale rule.
 In short, it states you can’t hold shares of the stock you want to claim on a tax refund 30 days before or after the holding period.

-Any losses over $3,000 can’t be claimed and are simply carried forward as a straight loss.
-But, I have something even better than the ability to claim $3,000!
+Any losses over $3,000 can’t be claimed and are carried forward as straight losses.
+But I have something even better than the ability to claim $3,000!
 Yes, better.

 Trader Tax Status Designation (TTS)